Air Afrique Flight 056

+Aircraft

+The aircraft involved was a McDonnell Douglas DC-10-30, MSN 46890, registered as TU-TAL, that was manufactured in 1972.
+It would later be destroyed as Cubana de Aviación Flight 1216 in December 1999.

 Background

-The hijacker was 21-year-old Hussein Hariri, a Lebanese Shiite who claimed to be a member of the Popular Front for the Liberation of Palestine (PFLP).
-He carried a pistol and an explosives belt containing TNT.
-Flight 056 was operated by a McDonnell Douglas DC-10-30 with registration TU-TAL.
+The hijacker was 21-year-old Hussein Ali Mohammed Hariri, a Lebanese Shiite who had ties to Hezbollah and the Popular Front for the Liberation of Palestine (PFLP).
+He had been imprisoned in Israel in 1984 on terrorism charges, but was released in 1985 as part of an International Red Cross exchange for captured Israeli soldiers.

 Hijacking

-Hariri hijacked the flight after it departed Rome-Fiumicino International Airport and demanded the captain to fly the aircraft to Beirut International Airport in Lebanon.
-However, the captain, Eduard Artisu, responded that there was insufficient fuel for the aircraft to reach Beirut without a refueling stop and offered to land in Geneva, Switzerland, for refueling.
-Hariri accepted the offer.
+Hariri boarded the flight carrying a pistol and an explosives belt with 500 grams of TNT.
+Hariri hijacked the flight after it departed Rome Fiumicino Airport and demanded the aircraft to be flown to Beirut along with the release of terrorists Mohammed Ali Hammadi, the lead hijacker of TWA Flight 847, and his brother Abbas Ali Hamadei, aged 22 and 26 respectively.
+Both were imprisoned in West Germany.
+Hariri also threatened to kill passengers if his demands were not met.
+The captain, Eduard Artisu, responded that there was insufficient fuel for the aircraft to reach Beirut without a refueling stop and offered to make a refueling stop in Geneva which Hariri accepted.

 Raid

-After the plane landed in Geneva at 8:08 AM, Hariri demanded the release of two of his brothers, who were prisoners in West Germany and threatened to kill passengers if his demands were not met.
-Two hours later, Hariri shot and killed a 28-year-old French passenger.
+Flight 56 landed in Geneva at 8:08 AM, Hariri demanded the release of two of his brothers, who were prisoners in West Germany and threatened to kill passengers if his demands were not met.
+Two hours later, Hariri shot and killed 28-year-old French passenger Xavier Beaulieu.
 Four hours after landing, passengers opened the emergency exits and began to evacuate the aircraft via the evacuation slides.
 One flight attendant attempted to overpower Hariri but was shot and injured.
 29 people received injuries during the evacuation.
-The Swiss police then raided the aircraft.
+The Swiss police then raided the aircraft and overpowered Hariri.
 The operation lasted eight minutes, while the entire hijacking had lasted nearly four hours.

 Aftermath

-Trial

 Two years after the hijacking, Hussein Hariri was tried at the Federal Supreme Court of Switzerland in Lausanne for hijacking, murder, and attempted murder.
 He was convicted and sentenced to life imprisonment.

 In 2002, he escaped from prison and spent three months on the run.
 At the time, he had been allowed weekend furloughs from prison, in preparation for his release on parole in 2004.

 Hariri was released in 2004 and deported to Lebanon.

-Further history of the aircraft

-The aircraft was damaged during the raid but was repaired and returned to service with Air Afrique.
-It was transferred to AOM French Airlines in 1996 and re-registered as F-GTDI.
-On 21 December 1999, while being leased to Cubana de Aviación, the aircraft crashed in Guatemala as Flight 1216, killing 16 of the 314 people on board and two more on the ground.